tandasat/blog/_drafts/2023-06-02-intel-vt-rp-part-2.md

 _(insert an illustration showing its permissions, along with guest-managed paging structures)_

-This can cause extra VM-exit during HLAT paging because the processor may attempt to set "Accessed" and "Dirty" bits in the paging structures as needed.
+This can cause extra VM-exit during HLAT paging because the processor may attempt to set "accessed" and "dirty" bits in the paging structures as needed.
 While this is done by hardware, it is still subject to EPT permissions.

 ### PW as performance optimization

 To avoid those extra VM-exits, a hypervisor can set the "paging-write access" bit in the EPT entries that correspond to the hypervisor-managed paging structures.
-When this bit is set, write to "Accessed" and "Dirty" bits during paging bypasses EPT permissions.
+When this bit is set, write to "accessed" and "dirty" bits during paging bypasses EPT permissions.

 ![](/blog/img/posts/2023-06-02/eptpte_format.png)